Producer responsibility for packaging

 - From a country other than Sweden, sell a packaged product or a package to an end user in Sweden (this definition takes effect from 1 January 2023)

-Packaging that is exported to other countries (both within and outside the EU), you are not required to report.
+Packaging that is exported to other countries (both within and outside the EU), you are not required to report to us.
+However, you should check the producer responsibility regulations in the country to which you are exporting.

 To avoid a situation where all stores, catering services, restaurants, pizzerias, hot dog stands, pastry shops, laundries, growers, berry pickers, egg producers, etc. must become affiliated with us because they provide point-of-sale packaging, Näringslivets Producentansvar charges a fee for those who produce or import the actual packaging.